 Check out this quick how to grow from cuttings video to see how much simpler your milkweed prep can be:

-- Root overwintering plants anytime between January and March.
-Start at least one month before planting outside
+- Root overwintering plants anytime between January and April.
+Start to grow from cuttings at least one month before planting outside

 - Place plastic wrap over each cup and secure it with a rubber band

 - Use gloves or wash hands thoroughly after handling milkweed to avoid getting milkweed sap in your eyes later.
 This can cause burning and a few unfortunate souls have even had to go to the emergency room for treatment.